langchain-ai/langchain/.github/CONTRIBUTING.md

 ### Working with Optional Dependencies

-Langchain relies heavily on optional dependencies to keep the Langchain package lightweight.
+GigaChain relies heavily on optional dependencies to keep the GigaChain package lightweight.

-If you're adding a new dependency to Langchain, assume that it will be an optional dependency, and that most users won't have it installed.
+If you're adding a new dependency to GigaChain, assume that it will be an optional dependency, and that most users won't have it installed.

 Users that do not have the dependency installed should be able to **import** your code without